 Total FWS award / rate of pay / desired work hours per pay period (two weeks) = number of pay periods student can work before exhausting award.

 There are 21 pay periods in the academic year, including winter and spring breaks.
-If your student works through the summer, there are 26 pay periods in the entire year if including summer.
+If your student works through the summer, there are 26 pay periods.

 Maximum Working Hours for Student Employment

 Students may work a maximum of 20 hours per week when classes are in session and a maximum of 25 hours per week during breaks (when classes are not in session).

-The total number of hours worked for one week is the combination of all hours worked at all of the student employment jobs and graduate or teaching assistantships held by the student employee.
+The total number of hours worked for one week is the combination of all hours worked at all of the student employment jobs and graduate or teaching assistants held by the student employee.